dima853/self_university/network/NetworkASystemApproach5ed/chapter2/2.1/docs.md

 ### **Conclusion**
 Coaxial cables are reliable for RF signal transmission but are gradually being replaced by fiber in high-speed data networks.
 However, they remain essential in broadcasting, surveillance, and telecom industries.

-Here is a display of the formula with an explanation:

 ### The formula for calculating the wavelength in a copper cable:
 $$[